-To help keep your mouth and heart healthy, follow these tips to help prevent problems before they arise:
+To help keep your mouth and heart-healthy, follow these tips to help prevent problems like gum disease:

 - Brush your teeth with fluoride toothpaste at least twice a day.
 Make sure you brush gently beneath the gum line around each tooth.